marcoguerri/marcoguerri.github.io/_drafts/2016-05-19-mp30-data-corruption.markdown

 a000000
 {% endhighlight %}

-Definitely not good, bit flipped apparently at random.
-The time frame necessary for data corruption to appear varied.
-I had two boards between my hands: with the first it would be a matter of few seconds, with the second it would take longer than that, up to 2 minutes.
+Definitely not good, bit flipped apparently at random positions.
+The time necessary for data corruption to appear varied.
+I had two boards at my fingertips: with the first it would be a matter of few seconds, with the second it would take longer than that, up to 2 minutes.
 After a bit of hacking I came to the conclusion that there seemed to be a pattern.
 A further example of corrupted payload is the following.